From Sin City to Sports Central: How Las Vegas is betting big on a lucrative industry | KRDO

 “There are questions about do we have adequate infrastructure that can handle bigger and bigger events,” Woods said.
 “How do we make this beneficial for both a community that could soon have 3 million residents and have 50 million visitors a year and make that work for everyone?”

 And initially, it doesn’t appear that all are benefitting equally from the double-down on sports.
-In reviewing the intensity of sports in the Las Vegas area, Woods and his team noticed a troubling trend: “sports desserts.”
+In reviewing the intensity of sports in the Las Vegas area, Woods and his team noticed a troubling trend: “sports deserts,” a lack of access to facilities.

 Some communities, especially those that have been underserved in the past, might not have the same access to parks, local sports businesses and facilities, they found.
 Woods said more research needs to be done to confirm the initial findings.